Mirror Glaze Cake

 Mirror glaze is like fondant.
 You don’t make it because it tastes amazing; you make it because it creates a cake that has a unique, amazing look.

-You can flavor your mirror glaze with extracts and flavored oils, which help to make it taste better.
+Flavor your mirror glaze with extracts and flavored oils, which help to make it taste better.
 You could also make a dark chocolate mirror glaze or salted caramel mirror glaze; those variations would definitely fix the flavor problem!

 In terms of texture, the glaze is a little gummy – like a cross between fruit leather and jello.